How to Handle eBay Return and Refund Requests

 Assess the Situation

-The first action to take when you receive either the dreaded return email or a question from a buyer who is considering a return is to find out what the issue is.
-Sellers can't help buyers unless they know why the buyer is unhappy.
-It could be a very easy fix.
-If the customer sends a message (without actually opening a return request), use professional language and an accommodating attitude to show genuine concern and ask what's going on and how you can help.
-Here are some sample responses when the buyer contacts you with a vague or unclear question:
+The first action to take when you receive a return request is to determine what issue the buyer is facing.
+Sellers cannot help buyers unless they know why the buyer is unhappy.
+It could be an easy fix.
+If the customer sends a message by email (without actually opening a return request), respond professionally and be accommodating.
+Find out what the exact problem is and how you can help.
+Here are some sample responses when a buyer contacts you about a return:

 - We regret to hear that you are unhappy with the item.
 How can we help?